 In some cases, multifocal contact lenses can help to understand or simulate the effect of an intraocular multifocal lens prior to surgery.
 Multifocal lenses may be right for you if you really want to get rid of your corrective lenses for both distance and near vision.

-Multifocal lenses allow you to be independent without your glasses or contact lenses for near and far vision.
+Multifocal lenses allow you to be independent without glasses or contact lenses for distance and near vision.